Maria: The Woman the System Has to Work For

 The espresso machine cost more than Maria’s car.
 The severance check is for two weeks.
 It’s more than Maria expected, and somehow that makes it worse.

 Nothing personal.
 The robot doesn’t get sick.
 Doesn’t need holidays.
-Doesn’t have a seven-year-old to pick up from school.
-Doesn’t take ibuprofen every morning because fifteen years of scrubbing has turned her lower back into a construction site.
+Doesn’t have a ten-year-old daughter to pick up from school.
+Doesn’t take ibuprofen every morning because over twenty years of scrubbing has turned her lower back into a construction site.
 It just… cleans.
 Better than Maria, if she’s honest.
 More thorough.
 More consistent.
-It maps the house in perfect detail and never misses the corner behind the toilet because its algorithm doesn’t get tired.

 Maria signs the receipt for her severance.
 Her hand shakes slightly.